 Windows 10 upgrade has not been a happy affair with most users.
-While the issues related to the upgrade of Windows 10 range from no computer sound to the disappearance of taskbar and desktop, there are also reports of Hard Drive Crash after the installation of Windows 10.
-While the question has been visible on quite a few forums, one wonders what could be the reason behind the hard drive crash following the installation Windows 10.
-Many users have to downgrade to the previous variants of Windows in order to save themselves the trouble of using Windows 10 with persisting hard drive crash.
+While the issues related to the upgrade of Windows 10 range from no computer sound to the disappearance of the taskbar and desktop, there are also reports of hard drive crash after the installation of Windows 10.
+While the question has been visible on quite a few forums, one wonders what could be the reason behind the hard drive crash following the upgrade and update of Windows 10.
+Read on and get the exact hard disk crash reasons as well as crash solutions.

-The major thing one must realize is that Windows 10 upgrade is the hardware specific.
-Therefore, if you are planning any hardware change after installing your Windows 10 upgrade, you should be prepared for a Hard Drive Crash.
+The major thing one must realize is that Windows 10 upgrade is the hardware-specific.
+Therefore, if you are planning any hardware change after installing your Windows 10 upgrade, you should be prepared for a hard drive crash on Windows 10 PC.
+Many users have to downgrade to the previous variants of Windows to save themselves the trouble of using Windows 10 with a persisting hard drive crash.
 However, if you move to another hardware component, you would be required to have the activation key and repeat the upgrade process.
 The consistent hard drive crash issue has been giving users sleepless nights.
-However, it is not only Windows 10 that causes a hard drive Crash.
-In the following article, we discuss other factors that can cause a hard drive crash within the system.
+However, it is not only Windows 10 that causes a hard drive crash.
+Here, we discuss other factors that can cause a hard drive crash within the system.

 The process has to be carried out from the Administrator Command Prompt window.
-If you are using Windows 10, you can simply right click on the Start button, select "˜Command Prompt (Admin)', and if you are using a different version of Windows, you can access it by searching the Start Menu for Command Prompt, right-click over it, and select the option of "˜Run as Administrator'.
+To open Command Prompt in Windows 10 for repairing hard disk, you can access it by typing CMD in the searching box beside the Start Menu, right-click over Command Prompt, and select the option of "Run as administrator".

 You can then leave the command prompt window open until the command completes its execution.
 This can take a while depending on the condition of the system.
 If no error is detected by the command, you'll see a message which would say, "Windows Resource Protection did not find any integrity violations".